2. Special taxes in Germany

 7. Get Your German Utilities Set Up

 There are numerous internet providers in Germany, but you may also need to get a Deutsche Telekom line fitted first, so check with your landlord.
 Many young people in Germany rely solely on their mobile phone instead.
-Find out more about choosing a mobile network on our Mobile Phone Rates in Germany page.

 If you are moving into shared living, you will likely just take on certain household bills or pay into a pot of household money (Haushaltsgeld) that will cover costs for the accommodation.
 If you are setting up your apartment alone, make sure to be aware of the following utility payments you will have to organize: